-5. If any of the responses above are different for exempt family child care homes, please describe which requirements apply to exempt homes c) In-home CCDF providers:
+5. If any of the responses above are different for exempt family child care homes, please describe which requirements apply to exempt homes

 Relatives caring for children will have a limited capacity of three children, with no more than two children under the age of two.